New Museum -- Social Justice Residency Intern

-This is a very exciting, hands-on opportunity that will allow the intern to interact directly with artists, educators, speakers, and the public while further developing their production and management skills.
+This very exciting, hands-on opportunity will allow the intern to interact directly with the Education department, artists, educators, speakers, and the public while further developing their curriculum development, production and management skills.

 Skills: An active interest in contemporary art is an important requirement for all people who work at the New Museum.
-Useful computer skills specific to this position include: Mac Office applications and Final Cut Pro (or similar non-linear video editing software).
+In the summer of 2019, we will be critically engaging the role of art and pedagogy in restorative and transformative justice through Mirror/Echo/Tilt, a collaborative work by artists Melanie Crean, Shaun Leonardo, and Sable Elyse Smith.
 Interns should be interested in learning about public programming and engagement, art and social justice.

 - Support the Social Justice summer program at the New Museum

 - Assist the Senior Production Manager with media assets across summer programs

 - Support the Teen Apprentice Program, assisting to contextualize the exhibition content and engagement and leading a final tour

 This position pays $15/hr, 28 hours a week for 9 weeks.
 In addition, you will receive a $500 stipend for completing the Arts Intern component of the program.
 Visit the Program Details page for more information.

 BEFORE APPLYING, VERIFY YOU:

 1) Will be enrolled as a full time undergraduate student as of the Fall 2019 semester.
 You must be a rising Junior or Senior.